 Location: Fairfax Campus (In-Person)

-Description: The Conflict Resolution Youth Summit explores some of today's toughest problems through the lens of peace and conflict resolution.
-It spans four evenings on the George Mason University Fairfax Campus.
-Rising 10th, 11th, and 12th grade students are invited to connect with other students from varied backgrounds with common interests and goals.
+Description: The Conflict Resolution Youth Summit explores some of today’s toughest problems through the lens of peace and conflict resolution.
+This is a four-day, three-night experience on George Mason University’s Fairfax Campus.
+Rising 10th, 11th, and 12th grade students are invited to connect with other students from across the country interested in making a difference.
+Students will learn from leading peacebuilders, visit Washington, D.C., complete a capstone project, and earn college credit.

 Website